-According to the SOW, these are species that are not part of (if exotic non-natives), or are a minor component of (if native), an original community that have the potential to become a dominant or codominant species if their future establishment and growth are not actively controlled by management interventions, or that are classified as exotic or noxious under state or federal law (modified from BLM Handbook 1740-2, Integrated Vegetation Handbook).
+According to the SOW, species that are not part of (if exotic non-natives), or are a minor component of (if native), an original community that have the potential to become a dominant or co-dominant species if their future establishment and growth are not actively controlled by management interventions, or that are classified as exotic or noxious under state or federal law (modified from BLM Handbook 1740-2, Integrated Vegetation Handbook).
 For purposes of this REA, non-native invasive species were the focus of analysis, were identified through interactions with the AMT, and included such species as Russian olive (Elaeagnus angustifolia), tamarisk (Tamarix spp.), cheatgrass (Bromus tectorum), red brome (Bromus rubens), and a number of exotic noxious forbs.
-Invasive exotic aquatic species include Asian clam (Corbicula fluminea), blue tilapia (Oreochromis aureus), common carp (Cyprinus carpio), guppy (Poecilia reticulate), quagga mussel (Dreissena rostriformis), sailfin molly (Poecilia latipinna), shortfin molly (Poecilia Mexicana), and the spotted tilapia (Tilapia mariae), among others.
-Both terrestrial and aquatic invasive species are of management concern throughout the MBR ecoregion.
+Invasive exotic aquatic species include such taxa as American Bullfrog (Lithobates catesbeianus), common carp (Cyprinus carpio), guppy (Poecilia reticulate), Mexican molly (Poecilia sphenops), shortfin molly (Poecilia mexicana), New Zealand mudsnail (Potamopyrgus antipodarum) and others.
+Both terrestrial and aquatic invasive species are of management concern throughout the CBR ecoregion.